Monday, January 28, 2019

 But what does it mean when consumers say they prefer to deal with salespeople who are cool?
 Researchers at University of Arizona, Texas A&M University, and University of Chile found retailers often think it means consumers want the salespeople to show minimal emotional expression.
 Such is in the tradition of fashion models who look as indifferent as possible and celebrities who earn coolness by masking any feelings.

 The researchers say this generalization is an oversimplification.
 When facilitating cooperation—as is true in most sales situations—you’re better off with a gentle smile than with a somber countenance.
 A smile facilitates interpersonal trust.
-Sure, excessive emotion easily appears to be insincere or as sales pressure.
+Sure, excessive emotion easily appears to be insincere or as a symptom of excessive sales pressure.
 But in these circumstances, looking cold isn’t cool.

 On the other hand, in status-oriented or competitive situations centered around dominance, you do best to chill out your emotions, say the researchers.
 This is useful when selling to teens, who expend considerable energy dominating their adolescent insecurities and who consider effusive shows of emotion to be decidedly uncool.
 Or in any negotiations where establishing authority takes precedence over cultivating trust.